Blackbirding: Peru

 For several months between 1862 and 1863, crews on Peruvian ships combed the islands of Polynesia, from Easter Island in the eastern Pacific to the Gilbert Islands (now Kiribati) in the west, seeking workers to fill an extreme labour shortage in Peru.
 Joseph Charles Byrne, an Irish speculator, received financial backing to import South Sea Islanders as indentured workers.
 Byrne's ship, Adelante, set forth across the Pacific and at Tongareva in the Northern Cook Islands he was able to acquire 253 recruits of which more than half were women and children.
 Adelante returned to the Peruvian port of Callao where the human cargo were sold off and sent to work as plantation labourers and domestic servants.
 A considerable profit was made by the scheme's financiers and almost immediately other speculators and ship owners set out to make money on Polynesian labour.

 Easter Island mass-kidnapping

-At the end of 1862, eight Peruvian ships organised under Captain Marutani of Rosa y Carmen conducted an armed operation at Easter Island where, over several days, the combined crews systematically surrounded villages and captured as many of the Islanders as possible.
+At the end of 1862, eight Peruvian ships organised under Captain Marutani of the Rosa y Carmen (identified with the Catalan seafarer Joan Maristany i Galceran, born in El Masnou, "Marutani" being the name recorded in British records) conducted an armed operation at Easter Island where, over several days, the combined crews systematically surrounded villages and captured as many of the Islanders as possible.
 In these raids and others like them that occurred at Easter Island during this period, a third of the island's population (1407 people) were taken for the Peruvian labour trade.
 In the following months, Rosa y Carmen together with about 30 other vessels involved in recruiting for Peru, kidnapped or deceptively obtained people throughout Polynesia.
 Captain Marutani's vessel alone took people from Niue, Samoa and Tokelau, as well as those that he kidnapped from Easter Island.